 Applying structural adhesives

-Although some adhesives are single component and can cure by other mechanisms such as heat or UV, Scott Bader’s Crestafix, Crestomer and Crestabond adhesives are two-component and cure by a process of polymerisation.
+Although some adhesives are single component and can cure by other mechanisms such as heat or UV, Scott Bader’s Crestabond and Crestomer structural adhesives are two-component and cure by a process of polymerisation.
 Two-part adhesives need to be fully mixed at the point of application, the two components can be kept separate until that point.

 Ratios vary from 50:1 (Crestafix), 10:1 (Crestomer and Crestabond M1), and 1:1 (Crestomer Advantage and Crestabond M7).
 If the ratio is narrow (1:1 to 10:1) the two need to have similar viscosities, wide ratio usually has different viscosities and a specially designed static mixer.
 Larger quantities can be pumped using a machine.